-We include the proof in Appendix~\ref{app:proof-univ}.
 Proposition~\ref{prop:universal_equiv} implies that in order to find universal representations of a graph, it may be helpful to find a sufficiently expressive representation for each of its Laplacian eigenspace.
-Nevertheless, such representation must stay invariant under actions of $O(p)$-group elements for an eigenspace of dimension $p$, due to the existence of arbitrary $Q_j$ matrices ($j=1,\ldots, K$).
+Nevertheless, such representation must stay invariant under actions of $O(p)$-group elements for an eigenspace of dimension $p$, due to the existence of arbitrary $\bm{Q}_j$ matrices ($j=1,\ldots, K$).
 Thus, we are motivated to define as following an $O(p)$-invariant universal representation.